anisledge/dental/README.md

 # dental
-A simple responsive webpage using Bootstrap
+A simple responsive webpage using Bootstrap and HTML5